 Black Hills Snowmobiling

-The Black Hills of South Dakota is a top ranked snowmobiling destination with over 350 miles of marked, mapped, groomed trails plus endless off-trail sledding and amazing vistas in our 1.2 million-acre Black Hills National Forest.
-Tie that with easy access to historic mountain towns that offer great accommodations, eateries and entertainment and you’ll agree, we’ve got it all.
+Feel free this winter!
+The Black Hills snowmobile trail system opens December 15 - March 31 giving you time to plan a trip to a top ranked snowmobiling destination.
+With over 350 miles of marked, mapped, groomed trails plus endless off-trail sledding and amazing vistas in our 1.2 million-acre Black Hills National Forest, there is plenty of space.
+Tie that with easy access to historic mountain towns that offer great accommodations, eateries and entertainment and you’ll agree, we’ve got just the place for you.

-Our trail system boasts 350 miles of marked, mapped and groomed trails with orange diamond signs marking the way at every eighth of a mile.
-Even novices and first-timers can feel confident in the wilderness.
+Our marked, mapped and groomed trails with orange diamond signs marking the way at every eighth of a mile, even novices and first-timers can feel confident in the wilderness.
 Black Hills sledding offers unusual freedom without the worry of avalanches or getting lost.

 With our growing reputation as a winter recreation destination, the Black Hills’ “second season” has generated more options for the winter traveler.
 Little mountain stores, resorts and quaint pit stops (the best burgers in the world!) along the trail system are open all winter to accommodate sports enthusiasts.
 “Sled heads” love the fact that the snowmobile trail-heads are easily accessed from Black Hills towns, with trails #5 and #7 leading right into the towns of Lead and Deadwood giving riders an opportunity to “park and ride” from their hotel room.